rclone/rclone/docs/content/commands/rclone.md

 ---
-date: 2017-03-18T11:19:45Z
+date: 2017-06-15T20:06:09+01:00
 title: "rclone"
 slug: rclone
 url: /commands/rclone/
 ---
 ## rclone

-Sync files and directories to and from local and remote object stores - v1.36
+Sync files and directories to and from local and remote object stores - v1.36-190-gc34f11a9

 ### Synopsis

-Rclone is a command line program to sync files and directories to and from various cloud storage systems, such as:
+Rclone is a command line program to sync files and directories to and from various cloud storage systems and using file transfer services, such as:

   * Google Drive
   * Amazon S3